ArkanDash/Advanced-RVC-Inference/README.md

 <div align="center">

-**Advanced RVC Inference V3.3 Enhanced with KADVC** is a cutting-edge WebUI designed for lightning-fast and effortless voice conversion inference.
-Built on the powerful foundation of [Applio](https://github.com/IAHispano/Applio) with revolutionary KADVC (Kernel Advanced Voice Conversion) optimizations, this application delivers the fastest and most comprehensive voice conversion experience available today.
+**Advanced RVC Inference V3.3 Enhanced with Vietnamese-RVC Integration** is a cutting-edge WebUI designed for lightning-fast and effortless voice conversion inference.
+Built on the powerful foundation of [Applio](https://github.com/IAHispano/Applio) with comprehensive Vietnamese-RVC predictor system integration, this application delivers the most comprehensive voice conversion experience with 40+ F0 extraction methods and advanced hybrid processing capabilities.

 <br>